andrew/ultimate-awesome/README.md

 - [awesome-prover-mechanisms](https://github.com/niluferokay/awesome-prover-mechanisms) - An awesome list of prover mechanism resources of the zk ecosystem .
 - [awesome-documentation](https://github.com/officialrajdeepsingh/awesome-documentation) - A curated list of documentation based libraries that help build small and large-scale documentation website.
 - [awesome-performance](https://github.com/olest/awesome-performance) - Reading list on software performance.
+- [Awesome-Electricity-Demand](https://github.com/open-energy-transition/Awesome-Electricity-Demand) - A curated collection of resources on hourly or sub-hourly electricity demand.
 - [BehavioralTaskSoftware](https://github.com/openlists/BehavioralTaskSoftware) - A list of openly resources for creating and running behavioral tasks.
 - [awesome-sdks](https://github.com/pajaydev/awesome-sdks) - Collection of awesome sdks.
 - [awesome-cheatsheets](https://github.com/rakesh-sankar/awesome-cheatsheets) - A curated list of cheat-sheet that saves a lot of your time for a better things.